GSA/digitalgov.gov/content/communities/social-media.md

 ### Join

-To join, [send an e-mail to Justin Herman](mailto:justin.herman@gsa.gov?subject=Join%20%23SocialGov) with “Join #SocialGov” in the subject.
+To join, [send an email to Justin Herman](mailto:justin.herman@gsa.gov?subject=Join%20%23SocialGov) with “Join #SocialGov” in the subject.

 ### Who we are